ironsource-mobile/kafka-snow-white/README.md

 mirror {
   # The list of topics the mirror listens to (mandatory).
   # Unless overridden in  the `topicsToRename` field each topic in this list
-  # will be mirrored in the target server.
+  # will be mirrored in the target cluster.
   whitelist = ['some-topic-1', 'some-topic-2']

   # How many messages to batch before committing their offsets to Kafka (optional, default 1000).